quantmind/pulsar/sources/tutorials/django.txt

 Django with Pulsar
 =======================

-The code for this example is located in the :mod:`examples.djchat.manage` module.
+The code for this example is located in the :mod:`examples.djchat` module.

-.. automodule:: examples.djchat.manage
+.. automodule:: examples.djchat